Raghu-murugankutty/Data-Science-Portfolio-Projects/README.md

 <hr>

  - ## Indian metro cities flat rental dataset ([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://jovian.ai/raghu-rayirath/indian-metro-cities-flat-rental-dataset)):
-    - This dataset contains employee details with 35 different features.
-This data set was created by IBM data scientists.
-    - This dataset contains rental flat details across metropolises in India with 12 different features.
+    - `This dataset contains rental flat details across metropolises in India with 12 different features`.
     - The features such as area type, locality, furnishing status, tenant preference, floor, rent, and so on.
     - I use Python frameworks such as Pandas and Numpy to perform data exploration and understand the dataset in depth.
     - used Python visualization libraries to understand the dataset visually, such as the distribution of the dataset and its features.